zpatrick/rclient/README.md

 ## Overview
 RClient is a Go package for interacting with REST APIs.
+It aims to have a clean, readable API for simple use cases, while having the flexibility to accommodate complex application requirements.

 ## Getting Started
 The following snippet shows RClient interacting with Github's API: